Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Introduction

 Unlike mixed-integer approaches for linear SVMs, which rely on the primal formulation and typically associate binary variables with forcing hyperplane coefficients to zero for unselected features, we focus on nonlinear SVMs and propose a Mixed-Integer Nonlinear Programming (MINLP) model where binary variables directly \emph{mask} the contribution of each feature, as in \cite{MangNLFSSVM2007}.
 Feature selection is enforced exactly through a cardinality constraint on these binary variables, a setting that has not been previously explored in the literature.

-For general nonlinear kernels, we first propose local search metaheuristics that directly operate on the binary variables.
-These apporaches exploit the decomposable structure of the problem to explore the search space effectively and provide high-quality solutions.
+For general nonlinear kernels, we first propose a \emph{local search} metaheuristic that directly operates on the binary variables.
+This approach exploits the decomposable structure of the problem to explore the search space effectively and provide high-quality solutions.
 Building on this idea, we then devise an alternating optimization framework that updates the continuous and binary variables in turn.
 When the binary variables are fixed, the resulting problem reduces to a standard SVM, which can be efficiently solved using dedicated algorithms.
 Conversely, when the continuous variables are fixed, the subproblem in the binary variables is highly nonlinear.
 For polynomial kernels, we show that this subproblem can be reformulated as the classical problem of maximizing a submodular function under a cardinality constraint.
-This reformulation allows us to exploit scalable heuristics for submodular function optimization.
+This reformulation allows us to exploit scalable heuristics for submodular function optimization\lnote{, yielding our \emph{alternating convex-submodular optimization} scheme}.

 Submodular optimization is often used in feature selection problems, since one often aims to select features that maximize, for instance, submodular functions such as mutual information and conditional entropy drop ~\cite{bao2022submodular,krause2007near}, facility location and coverage~\cite{liu2013submodular,wei2013using}.
 To the best of our knowledge, our paper is the first to employ submodular optimization in the context of interpretable nonlinear SVMs.